nuza555xx/robinhood-assignment/README.md

-# Entity-Relationship Diagram for Application
+# ER Diagram for Application

 This diagram illustrates the relationships between key entities in application's data model.